-CDSC Wales has been an EPIET training site since 1996, hosting 8 EU-track and 2 MS-track fellows.

-CDSC is co-located with the Cardiff and Vale Health Protection Team, as well as the environmental epidemiology and health and justice teams and the Pathogen Genomics Unit in Capital Quarter.
+CDSC Wales has been an EPIET training site since 1996, hosting eight EU-track and two MS-track fellows.
+CDSC are co-located with the Cardiff and Vale Health Protection Team, as well as the environmental epidemiology and health and justice teams and the Pathogen Genomics Unit in Capital Quarter.